hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[23/03/21] Our paper "[LlamaFactory: Unified Efficient Fine-Tuning of 100+ Language Models](https://arxiv.org/abs/2403.13372)" is available at arXiv!

 [24/03/20] We supported **FSDP+QLoRA** that fine-tunes a 70B model on 2x24GB GPUs.
 See `examples/fsdp_qlora` for usage.

 [24/03/13] We supported **[LoRA+](https://arxiv.org/abs/2402.12354)**.
 Try `loraplus_lr_ratio=16.0` to enable LoRA+ algorithm.